 Stable, portable, decisive

-Moonwalkers aren't mini scooters - they don't want to overdo it.
-They are calibrated to a maximum speed of 11 kilometers per hour, and even then "brakes" in less than two meters.
-You can also go up the stairs, with a gesture of the foot the electric motors are blocked and off you go.
+Moonwalkers are not mini scooters: they don't want to overdo it.
+They are calibrated for a maximum speed of 11 kilometers per hour, and even in that case they "brake" in less than two metres.
+You can even climb the stairs, with a gesture of your foot you stop the electric motors and off you go.

-Their autonomy is also minimal: 10 kilometers of fast assisted walking allow you to cover even an interesting radius, leaving the car at home and solving problems of the last mile.
-If you want to continue "natural," then, they are light and not bulky: they are put in a backpack when not in use.
+Their autonomy is also minimal: 10 kilometers of assisted fast walking also allow you to cover an interesting radius, leaving the car at home and solving last mile problems.
+If you want to continue "naturally", then they are light and take up little space: they can be placed in a backpack when not in use.

 A big bang with crowdfunding

-I said everything, but the essential is missing: the Moonwalkers, it must be said, are a unique means of transport, but they are not cheap.
-Shift Robotics is raising money on Kickstarter with the goal of reaching $ 90.000 to cover production costs.
-Currently the campaign has raised $ 51.000, so I would say we're well under way.
+I've said everything, but the essential thing is missing: Moonwalkers, it must be said, are a unique means of transport, but they are not cheap.
+Shift Robotics is raising money on Kickstarter with the goal of reaching $90.000 to cover production costs.
+The campaign has currently raised $51.000, so I'd say we're in a good place.

-Kudos to those who are investing: pre-orders can now get a pair of Moonwalkers for the "Early Bird" price of $ 999.
-The retail cost will be approximately $ 1.400.
-On the other hand, they must be considered the middle way between a pair of shoes and a vehicle: while you think about it, however, my fast walk is to get away :)
+Kudos to those who are investing: those who pre-order now can get a pair of Moonwalkers for the “Early Bird” price of $999.
+The retail cost will be around $1.400.
+On the other hand, they should be considered the middle ground between a pair of shoes and a vehicle: while you think about it, however, my brisk walk is to get away :)

 Michael would have liked them anyway.